-- 1. Maximum allowed elevation is 10,000 feet (3000 meters) above sea level. - 2.
+- 1. Roof mounted units exposed to winds may require wind baffles. - 2.
 Locate unit away from windows, patios, decks, etc. where unit operation sound may disturb customer. - 3.
 Ensure that vapor and liquid tube diameters are appropriate for unit capacity. - 4.
-Run refrigerant tubes with no bends with centerline bend radius less than 2.5 times the external pipe diameter.. - 5.
+Run refrigerant tubes with no bends with centerline bend radius less than 2.5 times the external pipe diameter. - 5.
 Leave some slack between structure and unit to absorb vibration. - 6.
-When passing refrigerant tubes through the wall, seal opening with RTV or other pliable silicon-based caulk (see Fig. 1). - 7.
+When passing refrigerant tubes through the wall, seal opening with RTV or other pliable silicon-based caulk.
+(See Fig. 1.) - 7.
 Avoid direct tubing contact with water pipes, duct work, floor joists, wall studs, floors, and walls. - 8.
 Do not suspend refrigerant tubing from joists and studs with a rigid wire or strap which comes in direct contact with tubing (see Fig. 1). - 9.
 Ensure that tubing insulation is pliable and completely surrounds vapor tube. - 10.
 When necessary, use hanger straps which are 1 in.
-(25 mm) wide and conform to shape of tubing insulation (see Fig. 1).
+(25 mm) wide and conform to shape of tubing insulation.
+(See Fig. 1.) - 11.
+Isolate hanger straps from insulation by using metal sleeves bent to conform to shape of insulation.